-Pre-Workshop Short Courses: Get a hands-on learning experience about the major topics being discussed in the workshop.
-Topics will be announced on the conference website.
-No experience necessary.
+- Pre-Workshop Short Courses: Get a hands-on learning experience about the major topics being discussed in the workshop.
+Topics include data structures, linked data, and the industry foundation classes (IFC).

-Demo and Student Poster Session: Demonstrate technology, software, case studies, or ongoing research.
-This session will provide academia, industry, and vendors the chance to network during a reception.
+- Demo and Student Poster Session: This session will be a showcase of technology, software, case studies, and ongoing research to provide academia, industry, and vendors the chance to network during a reception.

-Workshop Sessions: Selected technical papers and case studies will be able to present during one of the interactive workshop sessions that will be led by a panel of leading academic and industry experts.
+- Workshop Sessions: Selected technical papers and case studies will be present during the interactive workshop sessions led by a panel of leading academics and industry experts.

-Mini Hackathon: Utilize your skills and recently acquired knowledge to achieve a solution to a challenge as part of a team.
-The hackathon will be organized by Info Tech.
+- Mini Hackathon: Utilize your skills and recently-acquired knowledge to achieve a solution to a challenge as part of a team.
+The mini hackathon will be organized by Info Tech.